Waelahmed99/Waelahmed99/README.md

 My name is Wael Ahmed, I am a fresh graduate Software Engineer.

+- :raised_hand: I am currently a Software Engineer at `Microsoft`
 - :raised_hand: I worked as a freelance Mobile developer using `Flutter`
 - :raised_hand: I made some helpful websites using `React`
 - :raised_hand: I love using Software as a solution for every `Problem`